Kyle Busch Still the Driver to Beat

 After a very disappointing performance at Fontana had many questioning whether or not Richard Childress Racing had fallen back behind the curve with their intermediate program, this weekend’s race quickly proved otherwise.
-Kevin Harvick was back to his dependable top 15 ways on Sunday afternoon, while Clint Bowyer and Jeff Burton used differing pit strategies to get to the front and stay there.
-Bowyer and Burton wound up racing in close quarters for the final 20 laps, with Bowyer narrowly edging his teammate for a second place finish.
+Kevin Harvick was back to his dependable top-15 ways on Sunday afternoon, while Clint Bowyer and Jeff Burton used differing pit strategies to get to the front and stay there.
+Bowyer and Burton wound up racing in close quarters for the final 20 laps, with Bowyer narrowly edging his teammate for a second-place finish.

-Speaking of Jeff Burton and Clint Bowyer…
+Speaking of Burton and Bowyer…

-Jeff Burton Has Got Hard Tires Figured Out
+Burton Has Got Hard Tires Figured Out

 One more note in the RCR fold.
 Back in 2003, when Ryan Newman dominated the Cup Series in the second half of the season, it was largely because in addition to knowing how to calculate fuel mileage, the Rocket and his crew chief Matt Borland also knew to a science how far they could push Goodyear’s then-harder tires.

-Fast forward to the present day, and Jeff Burton and crew chief Scott Miller have hit upon something similar.
+Fast forward to the present day, and Burton and crew chief Scott Miller have hit upon something similar.
 Much as they used a no-tire pit strategy to win the Charlotte Cup race in October, Burton and his No. 31 crew elected to use tire strategy to get to the front of the field at Las Vegas.
-And once Burton got up there, he had no trouble holding his position, running in the top 5 for the entire second half of the race on old rubber.
+And once Burton got up there, he had no trouble holding his position, running in the top five for the entire second half of the race on old rubber.